If you don’t see an answer to your question on our FAQs page, then please contact us with a phone call or email.

 4. Are you certified as an end-of-life doula?

-Unfortunately, state and local governments do not certify death doulas.
+Unfortunately, Illinois and Chicago do not certify death doulas.
 Nor do they regulate us.
 Therefore, it is up to the individual doula to seek out best practices.

 As a result, our doula Catherine Durkin Robinson has completed the End-of-Life Doula Program at the University of Vermont.
-Anitya Doula Services also joins National End Of Life Doula Alliance (NEDA).
-A highly respected organization.
-They only promote the best quality of care for clients.
+Anitya Doula Services also joins National End Of Life Doula Alliance (NEDA) and Catherine is credentialed as NEDA-Proficient.

-5. Do you only serve clients in the Tampa Bay, Chicago or Treasure Beach, Jamaica area?
+5. Do you only serve clients in Chicago or Jamaica?

 No. We are happy to serve clients anywhere.
 We travel and serve remotely.

 6. What are your prices?